James Maxwell

 Certain trainers target the Chester Cup year after year.
 Mark Johnston's operation has always been strong in staying handicaps, and their front-running style suits the race perfectly.
 Andrew Balding, William Haggas, and other major yards regularly aim horses at the Cup as part of a broader staying campaign.

-When a trainer with a strong Cup record enters a horse that fits the race's profile — proven Chester form, improving trajectory, favourable handicap mark — it's worth paying close attention.
+When a trainer with a strong Cup record enters a horse that fits the race's profile, with proven Chester form, an improving trajectory, and a favourable handicap mark, it's worth paying close attention.

 Putting It Together